 There are three honest categories of replacement, each with real tradeoffs:

-Twilio, AWS SNS, Bandwidth, MessageBird, and similar providers.
-Maximum flexibility, but you build the email parser, deduplication, rate limiting, on-call rotation, opt-out handling, and audit logging yourself.
-The right answer if you have engineering capacity and unusual requirements.
+Maximum flexibility, but every piece is yours to build and maintain.
+Standing up a direct SMS API means writing the email parser, deduplication, rate limiting, on-call routing, opt-out handling, and audit logging yourself — an engineering project, not a configuration change.
+The right answer only if you have spare engineering capacity and unusual requirements.

 Drop-in replacements that preserve the existing email-based integration pattern — your monitoring tools keep sending email, the bridge handles parsing and SMS delivery.
 Lower migration cost than the other two options.
 SigSpan is one of these; we explain how it fits at the bottom of this page.

-Per-tool migration guides for Nagios, Zabbix, Datadog, Prometheus Alertmanager, and others are in progress and will be added to this page as they are verified.
+Per-tool migration guides are in progress and will be added to this page as they are verified.

 No. The carriers own those domains (vtext.com, txt.att.net, tmomail.net) and have shut down their MX records.
 There is no DNS-level or SMTP-level forwarding option available to customers.
 The addresses you change have to be changed at the source — in your monitoring config, your scripts, your inventory.